 - It can be inconvenient to use

 - It may prevent the production of Vitamin D

-- Sunsafe Rx is safe and will not contribute to the production of extra free-radicals on the skin
+- Being healthy and safe and not contributing to the production of extra free-radicals on/in your skin

-- Sunsafe Rx can offer a safety net, aiding your body’s ability to catch what sunscreen lotion misses
+- Offering a safety net, aiding your body’s ability to catch what sunscreen lotion misses

-- Sunsafe Rx is “full coverage,” acting across the whole body, not just the areas you can reach
+- Providing “full coverage” supporting your whole body, not just the areas you can reach

-- Sunsafe Rx doesn’t interfere with the body’s production of Vitamin D
+- Not interfering with your body’s production of Vitamin D

 Sunsafe Rx is a healthy addition to your everyday sun care routine that may also include a zinc oxide/titanium dioxide sunscreen lotion.
 Of course, you should also use other methods of sun protection (like covering up), and in general avoid excessive sun exposure if at all possible.